GregOk22/IP-Management-API/README.md

  - The application utilizes a PostgreSQL database titled 'ipmanager'
  - The database contains one table titled 'ipaddress' which resets after each run (for simplicity)
- - The table preloads 6 IP Addresses into the database upon load for quick viewing of data (10.0.0.0 - 10.0.0.5)
+ - The table preloads 6 IP Addresses into the database upon load for quick viewing of data (10.0.0.0 - 10.0.0.5) [seen here](src/main/java/com/example/ipmanager/IPAddress/IPAddressConfig.java)

 ## Next Steps
  - Business logic can be improved here to better determine when a CIDR block is available, divide existing blocks, etc.
- - More tests can be added to verify functionality throughout the application
+ - More tests can be added to verify functionality throughout the application [I started writign some here](src/test/java/com/example/ipmanager/IPAddress/IPManagerApplicationTests.java)